Lala Kent Says It’s All ‘Onward & Upward’ From Here After She Threatens To Remind Raquel Leviss Of Her ‘Place’

-Vanderpump Rules star Lala kent says she’s sorry for how she treated Raquel Leviss on the most recent episode of the Bravo reality show.
+Vanderpump Rules star Lala Kent says she’s sorry for how she treated Raquel Leviss on the most recent episode of the Bravo reality show.
 The former SUR hostess posted an apology to Instagram after another fight scene between the two co-stars was shown, and she promised that things will only go up from here.

 One week after she apologized for calling Raquel “dumb” in a past argument, Lala was seen trying to put her onetime nemesis in her place in the Vanderpump Rules episode “Prank Wars.”
-In a scene set at a girls’ wine night at Katie Maloney-Schwartz’ house, Lala aggressively told Raquel to stay in her lane as she brought up a prior argument the two had about Raquel’s boyfriend James Kennedy and a male friend who is obsessed with him, per TooFab.
+In a scene set at a girls’ wine night at Katie Maloney-Schwartz’s house, Lala aggressively told Raquel to stay in her lane as she brought up a prior argument the two had about Raquel’s boyfriend, James Kennedy, and a male friend who is obsessed with him, per TooFab.

-When Raquel tried to interrupt her, Lala fired back with, “I’m speaking, let me finish.
+“I’m speaking, let me finish.
 I think you’ve forgotten your place, but I’m gonna remind you.”

-Lala then compared Raquel to a chihuahua on her “most vicious” day before telling her, “I’m a pitbull, b*tch.
-I’m a Michael Vick fighting dog!”
+Lala then compared Raquel to a Chihuahua on her “most vicious” day before telling her the following.

 In a confessional, Raquel noted that Lala preys on her vulnerability.